mc0/fusejs/README.md

 	$ git clone git://github.com/jdalton/fusejs.git
 	$ cd fusejs
 	$ git submodule init --update

 To build FuseJS, you'll need [Ruby](http://www.ruby-lang.org) 1.8.2 or higher.
-From the repo's root directory, run:

-- `ruby Build.rb -d` or `--dist` to concatenate the source files in the `src/` directory and generate the composite in `dist/fuse.js`
-- `ruby Build.rb -t` or `--test` to build the legacy unit tests in `test/unit/legacy/build/`.
+From the repo's root directory, run `ruby Build.rb` to automatically concatenate the source files, generate the composite in `dist/fuse.js`, and build the legacy unit tests in `test/unit/legacy/build/`.

 Once you fork FuseJS on GitHub and commit your changes, you may also [send a pull request](http://github.com/guides/pull-requests) if you'd like your feature or bug fix to be considered for the next release.

 Please make sure to update all unit tests in the `test/` directory as well: although the legacy `unittest.js`-based tests are still  available, we're currently in the process of porting our unit tests to the [Scotch](http://kitgoncharov.github.com/scotch) testing library.